rogeriobispo/cashback-service/README.md

 # README

 ## Motivation
-  Market place to share promotions with cacheback
+  Market place to share promotions with cashback

 ## Addons
     * authentication to admin area